mimecast/robin/doc/case.md

 - **retry** - Retry attempts if empty logs list (default: 0).
 - **delay** - Delay between subsequent retries (default: 2, min: 2).
 - **verify** - List of regex matches to verify complete logs received.
 Provides stability when MTA takes more time to process.
 - **match** - Regex assertions to run against log lines.
 Multiple expressions can run on the same line.
+All must match.
+- **refuse** - The opposite of match.
+Will stop and error on first match.

         "wait": 10,
         "retry": 2,